ubaldot/vim-helpme/README.md

 ```

 This would make `ctrl+h` to open the HelpMe! menu.
+You still need to press `q` to close the menu.

 ### Sourcing from external files
 Sometimes, you want to take a look at different notes but you still want to access them at the speed of light without leaving Vim.